sebastiengemme/vl53l0x-ros/README.md

     xshut_gpio: the GPIO number (not the pin number) connected to the xshut pin of the vl53l0x

 ## Prerequisites
-The only prerequisite is the [VL53L0X Python API on Raspberry Pi].
+The only prerequisite is the [VL53L0X Python API on Raspberry Pi](https://github.com/johnbryanmoore/VL53L0X_rasp_python).
 The out of the box version needs some patching in order to work.
 To build and install the depency, use the script called ```build_dep.sh```
 ```bash
 ./build_dep.sh
 ```